Editorial by Industrial Quick Search

 • Isoprene Rubber (IR): Isoprene or IR is similar to natural rubber in terms of polymer chain structure.
 IR are widely-used, general-purpose rubber made from the polymerization of isoprene monomers.
 Since they are made artificially, they are purer than natural rubber, with more controlled and superior properties.
 Like natural rubber, they have good heat buildup and fatigue resistance, on top of their inherent impact absorbing capability.
 Thus, they are well-suited in producing shock absorbers and rubber bushings.

-• Silicone Rubber: Unlike other rubber materials, which have a carbon-based polymer backbone, silicone rubbers have a silicon-oxygen chain bonded with methyl, vinyl, and phenyl functional groups.
-These materials are characterized to have good oxygen, ozone, heat, light, and moisture resistance.
-However, they are more expensive and have poorer mechanical properties than organic rubber.
-They are used in many industrial applications, but they are most popularly used in food and drug manufacturing.
+• Silicone Rubber: Unlike other rubber materials with a carbon-based polymer backbone, silicone rubbers feature a silicon-oxygen chain bonded with methyl, vinyl, and phenyl functional groups.
+These materials are known for their excellent resistance to oxygen, ozone, heat, light, and moisture.
+Despite their higher cost and relatively poorer mechanical properties compared to organic rubber, silicone rubbers are widely used in various industrial applications, with a prominent role in food and drug manufacturing.

 Silicone Rubber Seals